 Following the deaths of both Rogers and Evans,however, the museum’s contents were moved to Branson, Missouri.
 (Right) But the Branson museum closed, as well, and the artifacts were auctioned at Christi’s in New York.
 Trigger, Dale Evans’ horse, Buttermilk, and Bullet, the German shepherd, were reportedly sold to RFD-TV, a rural media group in Nashville, Tennessee.

-According to the last available information, Trigger and Bullet were on display at “RFD-TV The Ranch,” the company’s resort property in New Mexico.
+According to the last available information, Trigger and Bullet were promised a permanent home at “RFD-TV The Ranch,” the former Imas property in New Mexico.
+Extensive searches was unable to confirm their present whereabouts.

 Unfortunately, Trigger left no descendents.
 Although he remained an intact stallion his entire life, he was never used as a sire.
 Rogers did, however, breed other Palominos that resembled the original; Little Trigger and Trigger Jr., but neither were actually related to the world’s most famous movie horse.